Osabutey/Azubi_SQL_assignment_1/README.md

 amount numeric NOT NULL,
 fee_amount_scalar numeric NOT NULL, when_created timestamp without time zone NOT NULL
--- more stuff :)
 );

 CREATE TABLE wallets (
 wallet_id integer PRIMARY KEY, currency text NOT NULL, ledger_location text NOT NULL, when_created timestamp without time zone NOT NULL
--- more stuff :)
 );

-5. Queries in the code  session were initiated to answer the underlisted questions
+5. Queries in the code  session were initiated to answer the underlisted questions.

 1. How many users does Wave have?

 2. How many transfers have been sent in the currency CFA?
 A transfer in Wave is when a user (denoted by their user id in the u_id column) sends money from their Wave account (often to another Wave user, but the recipient might also be a mobile number that hasn’t signed up for an account yet, or the sender of the transfer could be making a bill payment, or a few other possibilities; the `kind` column stores which possibility).

 3. How many different users have sent a transfer in CFA?
 4. How many agent_transactions did we have in the months of 2018 (broken down by month)?
 An agent transaction (often abbreviated atx) is when someone deposits or